doncsugar/okd-install-proxmox/README.md

 - Rocky Linux (can use any linux)
 - pfSense
 # Required Hosts
 7 Hosts will be used.
+You can add the ISOs to the CD drive, but do not power them on yet.
 - pfSense
 	- OS: pfSense
 	- CPU: >=1 core